zapier/zapier-platform-cli/README.md

   operation: {
     // NEW CODE
     inputFields: [
-      {key: 'style', type: 'string'}
+      {key: 'style', type: 'string', required: false}
     ],
     perform: listRecipes
   }
 };
 ```

-Notice that we now include and use an input field called "style".
+Notice that we now include and use an input field keyed `"style"`.
 We have to add it in two places:

 * In the `inputFields` on `operation` - this defines the field as exposed in the Zapier UI.
-The user will see a form asking them to provide a "Style".
 * In the `listRecipes` function - we use the provided style via the bundle `bundle.inputData.style`.
 Since the field is not required - it could be null!

 Since we are developing locally, let's tweak the test to verify everything still works.